 Members must ensure that their children and visitors do not trespass or cause damage to any part of the site owner’s property as well as the surrounding area.
 It is also the members responsibility for their family and guests at any social event or other function.
 Members, or their guests, found causing a nuisance or breaking these rules may be asked to leave the site.

-Authority for the rally shall be vested for the duration in the rally marshal and their appointed deputies.
-They shall be authorised to request members (or their guests) found causing a nuisance or breaking these rules to remove their outfit from the rally field.
+Authority for the rally shall be the responsibility of the rally marshal and their appointed deputies for the duration of the rally They shall be authorised to request members (or their guests) found causing a nuisance or breaking these rules to remove their outfit from the rally field.
 The rally marshal shall also, as soon as practical, advise the Centre Committee of such action as necessary.
 The Centre Committee reserve the right to refuse admission to a rally or request a member to leave the field.
 Any reasonable request from the rally marshal or a committee member shall be complied with.
-Failure to do so may result in you and your party being asked to leave the venue.
+When rallying on a commercial site we are obliged to follow their site rules as well as our own centre rules.

 Arriving on site:

 Members must not arrive before the time stated in the rally information, normally 12 noon or between the hours of 10pm and 8am and may not remain after the specified rally end time, usually 2pm.
 Vans will be sited as directed by the rally marshal.
 At the discretion of the rally marshal, members may reserve one pitch only for friends and family unless the rally is deemed an ‘Arrive and Site’ event.
-All visitors to the rally must report to the marshal so that they can tell them of the position of your pitch.
-This will prevent visitors driving aimlessly around the field disturbing other rally goers.
+All visitors to the rally must report to the marshal so that they can advise them of the location of your pitch.

 Moving around the site: